AccidentalJedi/AI-Catalyst/SAFE-MCP-INTEGRATION.md

 - Enable "Allow GitHub Actions to create and approve pull requests"

 ### **2. Ready to Use**

 The system is now configured and will:

-- Run automatically daily at 2 AM UTC
+- Run automatically every 30 minutes, 24/7
-- Process next pending VVS task from `task_queue.yaml`
+- Use intelligent model selection for cost optimization
+- Process tasks by priority (VVS first, then by priority level)
+- Handle rate limits with exponential backoff
-- Create PR when task completes
+- Create PRs when tasks complete
+- Continue until all tasks are done

 ## 🎯 **VVS Task Queue**